-Lactobacilli help to keep the vaginal environment healthy in a number of different ways, with one of them being via their production of lactic acid.
-Lactic acid decreases the vaginal pH and keeps it within healthy (acidic) levels below 4.5.
-Maintaining an acidic pH in the vagina is very important to intimate health.
-When the area becomes too alkaline, pathogenic species of bacteria can begin to flourish.
-This becomes a vicious cycle as pathogenic overgrowth raises the pH, and in turn, a raised pH encourages yet more pathogens to colonise.
+Lactobacilli help to keep the vaginal environment healthy by fermenting glycogen from the vaginal wall to produce lactic acid.
+Lactic acid decreases the vaginal pH, keeping it within healthy levels below 4.5, which is important for intimate health.
+If the vagina becomes too alkaline, pathogenic species of bacteria will flourish.
+This becomes a vicious cycle as pathogenic overgrowth raises the pH, which in turn encourages yet bad bacteria to thrive.

 However, for the large majority of sufferers there is no obvious, external cause for the dysbiosis.
-In these cases we need to consider the link between the gut flora and the vaginal flora.
+In these cases, we need to consider the link between the gut flora and the vaginal flora.

-To find out more about how to keep the vaginal microbiome in balance, read All about your vaginal flora
+To find out more about how to keep the vaginal microbiome in balance, read All about your vaginal flora.

 The probiotic supplementation was continued for a further 3 weeks after the end of the antibiotic therapy.
 Success rates increased from just 40% (as seen with antibiotic therapy alone) to 88% (on the combination therapy)!

 Not only do L. rhamnosus GR-1® and L. reuteri RC-14® reach the intimate area and adhere to the vaginal wall lining, they have also been shown to effectively colonise the area.
 Their presence in vaginal swabs, taken up to 3 weeks after probiotic supplementation ceased, is demonstration of this.

 In a rather small but well-designed double-blind, randomised, controlled trial2 34 women with BV received either a vaginal probiotic tablet or a placebo for 7 days.
 The probiotic contained at least 10 billion viable Lactobacilli; in particular L. brevis CD2®, L. salivarius FV2®, and L. plantarum FV9®.
 The 2-week symptom relief rates were 61% (11 out of 18) in the active treatment group.
 When compared to 19% (three out of 16) in the placebo group (p = 0.017) - these are astounding results!

-A double-blind, placebo-controlled randomised trial3 investigated the probiotic strains L. acidophilus La-14® and L. rhamnosus HN001®, alongside bovine lactoferrin.
+A double-blind, placebo-controlled randomised trial3 investigated the probiotic strains L. acidophilus La-14® and L. rhamnosus HN001, alongside bovine lactoferrin.
 When added to antibiotic treatment, this combination was shown to significantly improve symptoms of BV.
 Furthermore, it also decreased the recurrence rate, as compared with antibiotic treatment alone.

 48 adult women presenting with symptoms of BV received either antibiotics and an oral probiotic mixture, plus lactoferrin, for seven days; or antibiotics plus a placebo.
 Following this, the groups were instructed to take one capsule per day for ten days each month (starting on the first day of menstruation) of either the probiotics plus lactoferrin, or placebo for a duration of six months.

 Symptoms such as vaginal discharge and itchiness were markedly improved with the probiotic combination therapy, in comparison to the placebo.
 Most importantly, recurrence rates were much lower too.
-Health professionals can visit the Probiotics Database to read more about research featuring L. rhamnosus HN001®
+Health professionals can visit the Probiotics Database to read more about research featuring L. rhamnosus HN001

 Lactobacillus crispatus CTV-05 has recently been assessed in a double-blind randomised placebo-controlled trial for its effects in 228 premenopausal women with recurrent bacterial vaginosis.
 In the intervention group, women were administered 2 billion CFU of L. crispatus CTV-05 using a vaginal applicator daily for 24 weeks compared with a placebo.
 By week 12, 30% of the intervention group had a recurrence of bacterial vaginosis compared with 45% of the placebo group (p=0.01).
 These positive results persisted to week 244.

-Preference will be down to the individual, and whether they prefer to swallow a capsule, or insert a vaginal suppository.
-Testing has shown that so long as the correct strains of bacteria are taken orally (i.e. ones that were originally found in the vaginal tract) then the bacteria are easily able to survive transit through the intestines.
+The answer is both methods show the same efficacy, so it depends on individual preference.
+Most women prefer the ease and convenience of an oral capsule.
+Research has shown that so long as the correct strains of bacteria are taken orally (i.e. ones that like to colonise in the vaginal tract) then the bacteria are easily able to survive transit through the intestines.
 They can then make the journey from rectum to vagina.
 This has been proven in clinical tests whereby the specific probiotics taken have been found in vaginal swabs shortly after they were ingested.